 The W-4 forms become a part of your payroll files.
 These don’t need to be filed with the IRS.

-Portions of the FICA tax have been around for nearly 100 years.
-It was enacted to fund Social Security and Medicare and is shared equally among employees and employers.
+FICA taxes fund Social Security and Medicare and are shared equally among employees and employers.

 Social Security tax